Purdue-CS193/homework-0-kishlaipandey/index.md

 # Kishlai Pandey's First CS193 Homework

-- Chill class
+- Having no +/- grades
-- The lecture hall is nice
+- No textbooks to buy
-- Cool class overall
+- No exams